Muscular Dystrophy Diagnosis Guidelines

 Mutations in the genes responsible for healthy muscle structure and function cause most cases of muscular dystrophy.
 The mutations mean muscle cells can no longer work properly, leading to progressive weakness.
 Many cases are inherited, but some occur spontaneously.
 Muscular dystrophy can be inherited in an autosomal dominant, autosomal recessive, or X-linked recessive pattern.

-Printable Muscular Dystrophy Diagnosis Guidelines PDF
+Muscular Dystrophy Diagnosis Guidelines Template

 How to use our Muscular Dystrophy Diagnosis Guidelines template